The Vaccine Debate

 - Inactivated Influenza Vaccine: What You Need To Know

-- Polio Vaccine: What You Need to Know
+- Chickenpox Vaccine: What You Need to Know

-- Hepatitis B Vaccine: What You Need To Know
+- Rotavirus Vaccine: What You Need to Know

 Childhood immunizations have been hailed as one of the most significant public health advances in medical history.
 Thanks to vaccines, most children and teens today may never even have heard of, let alone experienced, such afflictions of earlier generations as polio, smallpox, measles and mumps.